ddivanshu/learn_git/readMe.txt

 git push

-10)When to use merge and when rebase?
+10)When to use merge and when rebase? basically rebase is great option if you want to maintain a clean history and do not want unnecessary merge commits but should not be applied to a public branch.

 11)Remove file after it has been pushed.